 I didn’t know how Mom and Dad kissed, because I ran out of the room when

-they hugged each other.
+hugged each other.
 But I carefully

 studied the Hollywood lovers up on the silver screen.
 When I bent a young lady way over backwards